neurologic/Comparative-Animal-Behavior/levels-of-analysis/phylogeny.md

 ## Genetic Sequences

 [GenBank](https://www.ncbi.nlm.nih.gov/pubmed/23193287) is the NIH genetic sequence database, an annotated collection of all publicly available DNA sequences.
 The [nucleotide search](https://www.ncbi.nlm.nih.gov/nucleotide/) lets you search for species names and genes.
 If you want to use this resource directly, you can refer to the [FAQ](https://www.ncbi.nlm.nih.gov/books/NBK44863/) to get you started.
+In this document, I will provide you with some example sequences from the GenBank.

 ***Q: What is the relationship between DNA and nucleotides?***

+<a id='fasta-files'></a>
-Below are two sequences downloaded from GenBank.
+Below are the contents of two sequence files downloaded from GenBank.
 "FASTA" is a common file format used to store sequence data.
 The files are very simple; they contain a *header* followed by the sequence.
-Click on the "FASTA" file headers to see the full sequence.
+Click on the "FASTA" file headers to see the full sequence from the file.

 <details>
 	<summary>HQ377551.1 Chelonia mydas isolate Satang_4 16S ribosomal RNA gene, partial sequence; mitochondrial</summary>